slightlynybbled/libmathq15/test/mingw-test/readme.md

 # Testing #

-Correctness - above speed and size - is the metric above all else.
-The tests located in this directory are intended to test the code for correctness.
-It would be desired to run correctness testing on the target using a simulator or debugger.
-In that case, this directory would contain test data for each target.
-For now, the test data pertains to gcc on an x86/x64 platform.

 I am utilizing ceedling with unity for testing basic correctness of the code.
 I have included all tests and test configuration under '/test/mingw-test/'.

 I have setup the project.yml file so that the paths are relative.
 To use this test file, you will have to have ruby installed and added to your environment variables/paths.
 You will also need some form of gcc and to have the environment variable/paths set up for that as well.